miladyboy/wingman/tasks/Tasks.md

 - [ ] When uploading Tinder photos, extract and save tags/info from the description and profile.
 - [ ] Build a React Native app for mobile. **(Hard)**
 - [ ] Upload user chats to mimic their style. **(Mid)**
+- [ ] A paid user shouldn't be able to access /subscribe

 # To-Do
-- [ ] A paid user shouldn't be able to access /subscribe

 ## Code Quality
 - [ ] Create an audit / architect-mode rule that I can insert manually.
 - [ ] Set up CI environment.
-- [ ] Get to a good number of test coverage in the backend.
 - [ ] Make it so that E2E tests use a much smaller model to save on costs.
 - [ ] Fix the E2E suite
 - [ ] Handle large images (currently times out with a 400 error); maybe resize images.
-- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
-- [ ] Audit and make the frontend code more modular.
 - [ ] The loading animation isn't starting as soon as I send my images.
 It should also start optimistically.

 ## Features